 Parents of PreK and Kindergarten students may park in the north parking lot between the Early Childhood Center and the Pastoral Center.
-Parents of students in Grades 1-8 may also park in that lot if they need to walk to their child's classroom.
+Parents of students in Grades 1-8 will drop off students in the car line.
 Car line begins at the entrance to the church parking lot off of the street next to the Rockledge Plaza.
 No one can enter the car line in the morning from the north parking lot.
 Under no circumstances should drivers leave their cars unattended in the car line.
-Please park in the north lot if you need to leave your vehicle to get a child.

 Children riding in cars are to be dropped off and picked up in the back parking lot only.
 There is a speed limit of 5 mph.
 Please drive with extreme caution at all times.
 No student should be dropped off or picked up in the front parking area off Seminole Drive unless permission has been given to the parent.
 All spaces in front of the school are reserved for handicapped parking, teacher and staff parking only.
 Please do not park, try to drop off, or pick up children in the front parking lot.
 This is for the safety of your children.